AnalogSense/analogsense.github.io/gta-sa/index.md

-# Leverage analog keyboard input in Grand Theft Auto: San Andreas (GTA SA)
+# Analog keyboard input in Grand Theft Auto: San Andreas (GTA SA)

 Back in 2018, Silent made a proof-of-concept version of GInput for Wooting's CODE IT contest.
 You can [read more about it in his blog.](https://cookieplmonster.github.io/2018/10/24/ginput-wooting-code-it/)